AbbasAboAhmed/SQL-Project1/README.md

 ### I learn from this project:

-1. Write SQL queries to explore and analyze databases with MySQL Workbench
+1. Write SQL queries to explore and analyze databases with MySQL Workbench.
-2. Analyze data across multiple tables with powerful MySQL JOIN statements
+2. Analyze data across multiple tables with powerful MySQL JOIN statements.
-3. Master unique tips, tools and case studies that you won't find anywhere else
+3. Master unique tips, tools and case.
-4. Learn how to use SQL to extract, sort, filter, and group data quickly and efficiently
+4. Learn how to use SQL to extract, sort, filter, and group data quickly and efficiently.
-5. Solve practical hands-on assignments and real-world business use cases
+5. Solve practical hands-on assignments and real-world business use cases.